 Highly interactive and educational sessions where young clinicians present their cases and discuss management with senior experts.

-The best challenging cases will be selected to run in the competition.
+The best challenging cases will be selected to run in this competition.

-This dynamic track, designed by the ESC Scientists of Tomorrow, present the most relevant and up to date information in basic cardiovascular research.
+This dynamic track, designed by the ESC Scientists of Tomorrow, presents the most relevant and up-to-date information in basic cardiovascular research.

-This programme is complementary to the Basic Science Programme which will be held in a dedicated Village 3.
+This programme is complementary to the Basic Science Programme, which will be held in Village 3.

 New this year!
-Scientists of Tomorrow Saturday trackFour additional sessions, built in collaboration with the Groupe de Réflexion pour la Recherche Cardiovasculaire (GRRC) to be held on Saturday 31 August 2019, in the Hub.
+Scientists of Tomorrow Saturday trackFour additional sessions, built in collaboration with the Groupe de Réflexion pour la Recherche Cardiovasculaire (GRRC) will be held on Saturday, 31 August 2019, in the Hub.

-Several sessions are specifically designed to explore opportunities and solutions for your future professional pathway.
+Several sessions are specifically designed to explore opportunities and solutions for future professional pathways.

-Networking events with international leaders in their field are organised in the ESC Professional Members' Lounge.
+Networking events with international leaders in their fields are organised in the ESC Professional Members' Lounge.

-Plus many other benefits during the year such as free live and recorded ESC webinars and free access to the ESC General Cardiology CPD Programme on the ESceL platform.
+Plus many other benefits during the year, such as free, live and recorded ESC webinars as well as free access to the ESC General Cardiology CPD Programme on the ESCeL e-Learning Platform.

 © 2019 European Society of Cardiology.
 All rights reserved